bics-rug/actflow-dependencies/README.md

 `./test` runs the linker tests after the build+install

-### relation to the toplevel build/clear/test
-the scripts in packaging actually run the top level sripts for you

 ## run the steps for packaging

 for running all the packaging steps in order simply execute on the root of the repo